Applying thermal paste is an essential skill for any aspiring PC builder.

 Applying The Thermal Paste To A New CPU Or GPU

-It can be a bit demoralizing for a newbie to purchase a high-performance CPU and then discover they have to perform an unfamiliar task that can potentially mess up their hardware.
-The situation is even more confusing due to the various possible methods of applying thermal paste.
+It can be a bit disheartening for a newbie to purchase a high-performance CPU and then discover they have to perform an unfamiliar task that can potentially mess up their hardware.
+The situation is even more bewildering due to the various possible methods of applying thermal paste.

-It would be misleading to say there is no unsafe way to apply thermal paste.
-There is, but some guidance and common sense will enable you to apply the ideal amount in an appropriate way.
+It would be misleading to say there is no hazardous way to apply thermal paste.
+There is, but some guidance and common sense will enable you to apply the optimal amount in an appropriate way.

-It is important to know that some CPU coolers come with a pre-applied thermal paste.
+It is essential to know that some CPU coolers come with a pre-applied thermal compound.
 If that is not the case for you, then you’re going to have to do it yourself.

 Step 0 – Getting The Right Paste